mr-possible/TemplateDesignPattern/README.md

 # TemplateDesignPattern
-This repository contains a test automation framework build on the principles of 'Template Design Pattern'.
+This repository contains a test automation framework built on the principles of 'Template Design Pattern'.